Rakow Research Library Public Services Internship

 - Gain an understanding of the organization and inner workings of a specialized museum library

-- Respond to basic reference queries, in person and virtually
+- Responding to basic reference queries, in person and virtually

 - Assist in staffing the reference desk